 Undertake review of email technology and services to determine the degree of their support for EAI, in conjunction with measurements working group

 Review, update and develop technical documentation and make its translations available

+Review, update and develop technical best practices and standards for the security and usability of EAI (e.g. dealing with homographs, script mixing, variant characters, right-to-left scripts, etc.)

-Prioritize and outreach to these tool and service providers’ contacts to support EAI and maintain the status of the engagement with them (e.g. encourage one service provider to support EAI per year)
+Prioritize and outreach to these tool and service providers’ contacts to support EAI and maintain the status of the engagement with them to encourage them to support EAI in their tools and services (e.g. encourage one service provider to support EAI per year)

 Develop training materials for EAI deployment for email administrators, email tools and application developers and web-developers (e.g. including advice for managing ASCII and non-ASCII usernames in one mailbox)

-Develop and undertake training dissemination, by organizing webinars, training courses on ICANN learn, face-to-face training and other effective mechanisms
+Develop and undertake training dissemination to promote EAI support and its deployment, by organizing webinars, training courses on ICANN learn, face-to-face training and other effective mechanisms

 Develop communication materials (blog, case studies, etc.) to acknowledge the support of EAI by various proprietary and open source email tools and services, in collaboration with the communications working group